Leslie Roberts: Family

 Roberts was raised in a family of journalists.
-Roberts' great-grandfather John H. Roberts founded and ran a controversial reformist Montreal tabloid newspaper called The Axe between 1922 and 1924.
+Roberts's great-grandfather John H. Roberts founded and ran a controversial reformist Montreal tabloid newspaper called The Axe between 1922 and 1924.
 His grandfather and namesake was a writer and journalist.
 His father, Bill Roberts, was a morning-man for Montreal's CJAD for 20 years, and later vice-president of programming.
 His mother was an assistant to a federal MP.
-Roberts' brother, Rob Roberts, is editor-in-chief at the National Post.
+Roberts's brother, Rob Roberts, is editor-in-chief at the National Post.

 Roberts is the third generation of the Roberts family to work at CJAD 800 Montreal.
 His father Bill was morning man through the 1950s and '60s, and again for a few years in the '70s.
 His namesake grandfather Leslie was an editorialist at both CJAD, and Toronto sister station CFRB 1010, in the 1970s.

 Roberts has one child, a daughter named Lauren Fernandez-Roberts.
 She is a reporter and weather presenter at CTV Montreal.
 Previously Lauren was a longtime producer at CTV's eTalk, and resigned in 2016.
 In January 2020, Lauren was director of the PK Subban Foundation (a charity started by former Montreal Canadiens defenseman PK Subban), which raises money for the Montreal Children’s Hospital.
 Joining CTV as an on-air presenter makes her the 4th generation of the Roberts media family on TV & radio in Montreal.

 In October 2019, Roberts publicly came out as gay to mark National Coming Out Day.